-There are more than 3,000 narrow limestone pillars and peaks, many over 200m high.
-Between the mountains lie ravines and gorges with streams, pools and waterfalls, 40 caves, and two large natural bridges.
-It is also home to a number of endangered plant and animal species.
-The UNESCO listed site was also awarded the title of “World Geological Park” in 2004.
+Zhangjiajie, known for its breathtaking scenery, is located in the northwest of Hunan province.
+Home to China’s first national forest park, Zhangjiajie is endowed with striking natural beauty, its dramatic pinnacles a distinctive feature of the Chinese landscape that are found in many a traditional Chinese painting.
+They are also said to be the inspiration for the film Avatar.
+Throughout the park there are more than 3,000 of these narrow limestone pillars, many over 200m high.
+Between the peaks lie ravines and gorges with streams, pools and waterfalls and caves as well as two magnificent natural bridges.
+It is also home to a number of endangered plant and animal species and is a UNESCO listed site that was awarded the title of “World Geological Park” in 2004.